 The reader therefore proposed “Reconciliation Day”, which “could be set aside to reach out and make amends” and when “[e]veryone would vow to write a letter or make a phone call and mend a strained or broken relationship.”
 It would also be a day “on which we would all agree to accept the olive branch extended by a former friend”, and that this day would be a starting point for a “new beginning”.

 In response, Landers replied: “What a beautiful idea.
 In the absence of a national holiday, it would be wonderful if every person who sees your letter picked up the phone today and called someone with whom he or she has had a falling out.”
 This simple exchange really resonated with Landers readers, and over time has actually resulted in National Reconciliation Day.

-Unhealthy relationships aside, Reconciliation Day should be a day to appreciate and cherish the relationships you have, maybe with a simple text or email to people you love that shows your appreciation.
+Although reconciliation day fell on April 2nd this year, there’s no time like the present.
+Unhealthy relationships aside, the concept of Reconciliation Day should be a reminder to appreciate and cherish the relationships you have, maybe with a simple text or email to people you love that shows your appreciation.
 For close relationships that have grown apart or dissolved, take some time to identify these friends or family members.
 Acknowledge why the relationship fell apart, remember the good times and bad, and decide which fences are worth mending.
 If they are, make a plan to extend an olive branch.
 While it is an emotional risk to do so, it may help you let go of some long-standing regrets.

 New Direction Family Law